software-assignments-spring2021/spring-2019-ar-mini-games/README.md

 2. Pick the desired platform and click "Switch Platform"
 3. Click "Build and Run", then run and follow additional instructions (e.g. build to phone in XCode)

+For iOS we also have a prebuilt XCode project [here](https://www.dropbox.com/s/kj1ceviod5cnufi/DartsARBuild1.zip?dl=0).

 ### Testing
 1. Navigate to the "Editor" folder, open "UnitTests.cs" to view code for unit tests
 2. From navigation bar, under the "Window" tab select "General" > "Test Runner"